 Product categories and products are shown in the Product selector only if the MASCHINE Library contains files for them.
 For example, if a Native Instruments effect from the KOM-PLETE family is installed on your computer but you haven't saved any user presets for it in MASCHINE yet, its product icon will not be available in the Product selector when the user content is selected in the Content selector.
-Similarly, if you haven't updated a particular Native Instruments effect/instrument, the icon for that product might not be available in the Product selector - to prevent this, make sure that all your Native Instruments products are up to date.
+Similarly, if you haven't updated a particular Native Instruments effect/instrument, the icon for that product might not be available in the Product selector when the factory content is selected in the Content selector - to prevent this, make sure that all your Native Instruments products are up to date.